 The program utilizes the National Restaurant Association’s ProStart curriculum, a nationwide program used in more than 1,900 high schools across the 50 states and overseas.
 ProStart teaches students culinary techniques management skills in real-life situations to build practical skills and a foundation that will last a lifetime.
 Students have the opportunity to participate in ProStart Invitational cooking competition to earn valuable prizes and scholarships, or students can apply for undergraduate scholarships to be used at culinary schools.
 Students also have the opportunity to earn their ProStart Certificate of Achievement, nationally recognized industry credential.

-Graduates have found employment opportunities in areas such as sous chef, banquet chef, baker and baker’s assistant, front desk supervisors, and managers in area restaurants and hotels.
-With advanced training careers are available as working chefs, food purchaser, cooks and pastry chef.
+Graduates have found employment opportunities in areas such as prep cooks, line cooks, banquet cooks, assistant bakers, front desk/customer service, and shift supervisors in area restaurants and hotels.
+With advanced training careers are available as sous chefs, kitchen managers, chef de cuisine, food/beverage purchaser, head bakers and pastry chef.

 Students are recommended to take Chemistry in Grade 11 and Physics in Grade 12.